 We want to acknowledge the work that the world-wide disability justice community has done prior to this global pandemic to advocate for and innovate many of these event modifications and accommodations.
 We hope that we can continue with these accommodations after our time of pandemic isolation.

 A national initiative to support public artists and public art program administrators during this pandemic

 On April 2 we began to offer pro bono consultations and technical support to any public artist or public art administrator based in the U.S. and the Native nations that share the same geography until May 31, 2020, as a response to the mounting effects of the coronavirus pandemic.

 Forecast asked artists how we can best help them and their communities NOW.
 In response, we reallocated $10,000 of our own resources to quickly provide mini-grants to 20 public artists to safely create and share messages of hope within their communities.
 These twenty grantees began their projects on April 10.
 Because we received hundreds of incredible applications for our first round of 20 Mini-Grants, we raised funds to support additional artists, and are thrilled to able to fund 10 more projects, which will all be live be June 30.

 Weekly conversations for BIPOC artists who work in public

 We’ve been talking to artists and hear that space is needed to connect with one another as we physically distance and projects are halted.
-In response, we are launching a series of conversations for BIPOC artists who work in public spaces and/or in community.
-These weekly conversations will have loose agendas and are open to BIPOC artists around the country.
+In response, we launched a series of conversations for BIPOC artists who work in public spaces and/or in community.
+These weekly conversations, occurring in April and May of 2020, had loose agendas and were open to BIPOC artists around the country.